-The Basys board is typically powered from a USB cable, but a power jack and battery connector are also provided so that external supplies can be used.
-To use USB power, set the power source switch (SW8) to USB and attach the USB cable.
-To use an external wall-plug power supply, set SW8 to EXT and attach a 5VDC to 9VDC supply to the center-positive, 2.1/5.5mm power jack.
-To use battery power, set SW8 to EXT and attach a 4V-9V battery pack to the 2-pin, 100-mil spaced battery connector (four AA cells in series make a good 6+/- volt supply).
-Voltages higher than 9V on either power connector may cause permanent damage.
-SW8 can also be used to turn off main power by setting it to the unused power input (e.g., if USB power is used, setting SW8 to EXT will shut off board power without unplugging the USB cable).
+The Basys2 board is typically powered from a USB cable, but a battery connector is also provided so that external supplies can be used.
+To use USB power, simply attach the USB cable.
+To power the Basys2 using a battery or other external source, attach a 3.5V-5.5V battery pack (or other power source) to the 2-pin, 100-mil spaced battery connector (three AA cells in series make a good 4.5+/- volt supply).
+Voltages higher than 5.5V on either power connector may cause permanent damage.

-Input power is routed through the power switch (SW8) to the four 6- pin expansion connectors and to a National Semiconductor LP8345 voltage regulator.
-The LP8345 produces the main 3.3V supply for the board, and it also drives secondary regulators to produce the 2.5V and 1.2V supply voltages required by the FPGA.
+Input power is routed through the power switch (SW8) to the four 6-pin expansion connectors and to a Linear Technology LTC3545 voltage regulator.
+The LTC3545 produces the main 3.3V supply for the board, and it also drives secondary regulators to produce the 2.5V and 1.2V supply voltages required by the FPGA.
 Total board current is dependant on FPGA configuration, clock frequency, and external connections.
 In test circuits with roughly 20K gates routed, a 50MHz clock source, and all LEDs illuminated, about 100mA of current is drawn from the 1.2V supply, 50mA from the 2.5V supply, and 50mA from the 3.3V supply.
 Required current will increase if larger circuits are configured in the FPGA, or if peripheral boards are attached.